European shares weighed down by carmakers

 “The main reason that automotive stocks are down today are renewed emission investigations at Daimler, PSA Renault and Mitsubishi.
 So, as could be feared, the problem seems not to be limited to VW alone,” said Patrick Casselman, senior analyst at BNP Paribas Fortis.

-Shares in Zodiac Aerospace surged 12.4 percent on speculation that Safran was interested in bidding for it, even though Zodiac said it was not for sale.
+Shares in Zodiac Aerospace outperformed the market, surging 11 percent on speculation that Safran was interested in bidding for it, even though Zodiac said it was not for sale.
 A source close to Safran said an offer for Zodiac was “not on the agenda”.

 Today’s European research round-up